 Some people would credit Razer with the resurgence in mechanical keyboards.
 The release of the Blackwidow model in 2010 brought them loads of business over the past few years and is the first mechanical keyboard I personally ever owned.

 Primarily marketed towards gamers trying to up their competitive level, the Blackwidow has seen widespread use in many other areas as well.
-Coming in at a cool $87.99, much cheaper than a lot of the competition nowadays, the Razer Blackwidow Ultimate Edition is available online and at many stores such as Microcenter or Best Buy.
+Coming in at a cool $87.99, much cheaper than a lot of the competition nowadays, the Razer Blackwidow Ultimate Edition is available on Amazon and at many stores such as Microcenter or Best Buy.

 Overall this keyboard has a nice feel and sound, and the keycaps are nicely rounded and ergonomic.
-The switches are rated for 60 million clicks, giving this keyboard a 10-20 year lifespan!
+The switches are rated for 60 million clicks, giving this keyboard a 10-20 year lifespan.
 You will be hard-pressed to find a keyboard more reliable on the market.

 Coming standard with the Razer green switches, loud and clicky is the best way to describe this type of switch.
 If you enjoy a loud keyboard with lots of tactile feedback, this will be great fit for you.